geekiam/blog/content/posts/are-all-systems-broken.md

 title: Are all systems broken?
 subtitle: Is it time to re-evaluate all social and political systems?
 description: Is it time to re-evaluate all systems?
 How does humanity progress and eradicate the mess its created?
 Are we doomed to repeat the same mistakes?
-summary:  How the societal systems are broken.
-Why you now have to blaze your own way forward with self sovereignty.
+summary:  For a system to be deemed as broken, it would be safe to assume that the said system must have at some point to be deemed as operational and functional.
+However, is that really at the point where we find ourselves, Is it now really the time that we all learn to blaze our own way forward with self sovereignty.
 author:
   name: Gary Woodfine
   github: garywoodfine